imgly/pesdk-ios-examples/README.md

    ![identity](http://i.imgur.com/s15Q10X.png)

 * Add the resulting image to the `Filter Responses` group in the project.
 Note: the image must be saved in PNG format.
-* Create a new class that derives from `IMGLYResponseFilter`.
+* Create a new class that derives from `ResponseFilter`.
 * Add a init method that sets the `responseName` property to the filename of the added image.
 * Add a new type to `IMGLYFilterType`.
 * Add a new case to the `effectFilterWithType` method in the instance factory.